top of page

 Programme Structure

-Dance Vision is structured around two complementary dimensions: Pathway, which defines the weekly training commitment, and Focus, which shapes the primary artistic emphasis of each dancer’s training.
+Dance Vision is structured around two complementary dimensions: Pathway, which defines the weekly training commitment, and Orientation, which helps identify the primary artistic profile of each dancer within the programme.

-Together, these elements form an individual training profile within a unified educational framework.
+Together, these elements help shape an individual training profile within a unified educational framework.

 Pathway Options (Weekly Training Commitment)